Skip to main content

 ["send_email", "query_db", "http_get", "file_write"]

-• Set of available tools and operations agent can execute
+• Set of available tools and operations the agent is allowed to invoke

-• defines boundaries of what agent can accomplish in its environment.
+• defines the boundary of what the agent can accomplish in its environment; tools outside this set cannot be selected by the LLM.

 Autonomy

-Agent decides when to stop vs. asks user for next step
+Agent decides when to stop vs. asks user for approval per action

-• Degree to which agent makes decisions without human intervention
+• Degree to which the agent makes decisions without human intervention, measured as a spectrum rather than a binary

 Table 2: Architecture Patterns